linode/docs/docs/security/firewalls/introduction-to-firewalld-on-centos.md

 1. FirewallD uses *zones* and *services* instead of chain and rules.
 2. It manages rulesets dynamically, allowing updates without breaking existing sessions and connections.

-{: .note}
->
+{{< note >}}
->FirewallD is a wrapper for iptables to allow easier management of iptables rules--it is **not** an iptables replacement.
+FirewallD is a wrapper for iptables to allow easier management of iptables rules--it is **not** an iptables replacement.
 While iptables commands are still available to FirewallD, it's recommended to use only FirewallD commands with FirewallD.
+{{< /note >}}

  This guide will introduce you to FirewallD, its notions of zones and services, and show you some basic configuration steps.